Pandora's rise in ad revenue helps beat expectations

-(Reuters) - Pandora Media Inc (P.N) reported a better-than-expected rise in first quarter revenue on Thursday because advertisers picked up spending on the online streaming music service.
+April 24 (Reuters) - Pandora Media Inc reported a better-than-expected rise in first quarter revenue on Thursday because advertisers picked up spending on the online streaming music service.

 Total revenue rose almost 70 percent to $194.3 million, beating analysts expectations of $175 million, according to Thomson Reuters I/B/E/S.